swellstores/horizon/README.md

 - `SWELL_SECRET_KEY`: A Store's Secret Key.
 Can be found inside the Developer > API Keys route in the Admin Dashboard, and it's used to sync the store with the local editor configuration.

-- `STOREFRONT_ID`: The storefront you are using Horizon with.
-You can find it in the Admin Dashboard > All Storefronts > click your storefront and extract the last part of the URL path: `https://{SWELL_STORE_ID}.swell.store/admin/storefronts/{STOREFRONT_ID}`
+- `SWELL_STOREFRONT_ID`: The storefront you are using Horizon with.
+You can find it in the Admin Dashboard > All Storefronts > click your storefront and extract the last part of the URL path: `https://{SWELL_STORE_ID}.swell.store/admin/storefronts/{SWELL_STOREFRONT_ID}`

 - `NEXT_PUBLIC_SWELL_EDITOR`: This should be set to `true` to allow for correct functionality when using the swell editor.
 In a production environment you can safely set this to false.